WD-Leong/CV-Lite-Object-Detection/readme.md

 # Computer Vision Modules

-This repository contains my experiments with computer vision models.
+This repository contains my Computer Vision codes and modules.
 It consists of the following:
 1. Lite-Object-Detection
+2. Efficient-Object-Detection (Work-in-progress)